Which Psychology degree is right for you?

 Understanding how and why people act in certain ways can have endless applications in the worlds of business, marketing, law, health, fashion and beyond.
 That is why you see Psychology paired up with so many other subject areas at degree level.

-At Birmingham City University, we offer four distinct Psychology degrees that allow you to specialise in areas that interest you.
+At Birmingham City University, we offer three Psychology degrees that allow you to specialise in areas that interest you.
 In this article, we’ll explore these options, letting you know what sets them apart so that you can find the one that is right for you.

 BSc (Hons) Psychology